 Some scholars apply the little horn to Emperor Domitian (the son of Emperor Vespasian), who is viewed as the 11th horn, coming after the ten horns.
 He was the 11th emperor of Rome.
 He revived the imperial cult and promoted emperor worship (boastful).
 Domitian attempted to change the legal and calendar systems under his rule (change laws).
 It is said the outright persecution under Domitian lasted this long (3 1/2 years).
 After him, while Rome continued for a time (Daniel 7:12), they did not exercise the dominion or authority of Domitian.
 Indeed, what followed next were known as the “good emperors”, who ruled relatively benevolently.
 Domitian appears to be also a possible fit for the little horn.

 Other commentators apply this little horn symbol to either the papacy or the entire Roman Empire and later pagan institutions that arose from the influence of Greece and Rome.
 Martin Luther applied it to the Turks.
 Such an application can be made.
 However, extending the interpretation of the “Little Horn” beyond AD 70 is irrelevant to the context and purposes of Daniel as we saw from Daniel 2.

 Seventh-day Adventist interpretation

 1) SDA’s teach that the ten horns are ten tribes that conquered the western Roman Empire.
 Out of the twenty or more tribes that actually conquered the western Roman Empire, Adventists selected ten tribes (as some others have done) and declared that these ten were the tribes represented by the ten horns (Vandals, Ostrogoths, Heruli, Visigoths, Burgundians, Anglo-Saxons, Alamani, Suevi, Lombards and Franks).
 Daniel 7:24 makes it abundantly clear that the ten horns are not other nations that conquer Rome: “As for the ten horns, out of this kingdom ten kings will arise”.
 The Bible clearly says the ten kings will arise from within the Roman Empire.
 Contrast that with the tribes that SDA’s give.
 The tribes all arose outside of the Roman Empire.
-Moreover, the Bible says the ten horns are kings, not nations or tribes.
+Moreover, the Bible says the ten horns are kings (melek), not nations or tribes.
 Besides, history says over forty tribes fought with the Roman Empire, not ten.
 If God wanted to indicate 40 plus tribes he would have indicated with 40 plus horns.

 Then, none of these tribes were destroyed by the Pope (Papacy benefited from their destruction by the hand of others).
 Any history textbook will explain that the Heruli were defeated by the Lombards, the Vandals and Ostrogoths by the Byzantines. (see: www.historyworld.net ; www.britannica.com/topic/Heruli).
 Besides, contrary to what SDAs teach, the Vandals, Heruli and Ostrogoths were never kingdoms ruled by pagan Rome.
 None came “up out of this kingdom.”
 All three were Arian invaders from outside Western Rome.